SymfonyCasts/symfony7/sfcasts/render-form.md

 ## Adding a Submit Button

 Buuuut we've got a tiny issue.
-Our beautiful reset form is missing the most important element - a submit button.
+Our beautiful form is missing the most important element - a submit button.
 How do we add one?
 The best practice is to add your submit button manually in Twig, not inside the form type.

 Let's create a simple button.
 Back in the Twig template, below the form, add:
-`<button type="submit"></button>`.
-I will add some Tailwind CSS classes to make it look prettier like a real stylish button.
-You can copy/paste that long list of CSS classes from the scripts below the video.
+`<button>Create</button>`, `type="submit"`.
+I'll add some Tailwind CSS classes to make it look prettier.
+You can copy/paste this long list of CSS classes from the script below.

 Remember, this button must be inside the `form` tag; otherwise, no matter how many times you click or how hard you will press your touchpad, it just won't